forkanhossain/Daily-Counter-Update-Plugin/README.md

 # Features
-*Daily Increment: Automatically increments the counter by 1 each day.
+* Daily Increment: Automatically increments the counter by 1 each day.
-Animated Display: JavaScript-based animated counter display for a smooth, engaging user experience.
+* Animated Display: JavaScript-based animated counter display for a smooth, engaging user experience.
-Shortcode Support: Display the counter anywhere on your site using the [daily_counter] shortcode.
+* Shortcode Support: Display the counter anywhere on your site using the [daily_counter] shortcode.
-Admin Settings Page: Admin panel to manually set the counter value.
+* Admin Settings Page: Admin panel to manually set the counter value.
 # Installation
-Download the plugin and place it in your WordPress /wp-content/plugins/ directory.
+* Download the plugin and place it in your WordPress /wp-content/plugins/ directory.
-Activate the plugin through the WordPress admin panel.
+* Activate the plugin through the WordPress admin panel.
-The counter will start from the default value (376) or any manually set value.
+* he counter will start from the default value (376) or any manually set value.
-Use the [daily_counter] shortcode to display the counter on any page or post.
+* Use the [daily_counter] shortcode to display the counter on any page or post.
 # Usage
-Shortcode: Use [daily_counter] in your posts or pages where you want the counter to appear.
+* Shortcode: Use [daily_counter] in your posts or pages where you want the counter to appear.
-Admin Panel: Go to Daily Counter Settings in the WordPress admin to update the counter manually.
+* Admin Panel: Go to Daily Counter Settings in the WordPress admin to update the counter manually.
 Plugin Code Highlights
-Automatic Increment: Uses a daily cron job to increment the counter by 1 every day.
+* Automatic Increment: Uses a daily cron job to increment the counter by 1 every day.
-JavaScript Animation: A smooth animation script incrementally displays the counter value when the page loads.
+* JavaScript Animation: A smooth animation script incrementally displays the counter value when the page loads.
-Admin Reset Option: Allows the admin to reset or set the counter manually, ideal for custom use cases.
+* Admin Reset Option: Allows the admin to reset or set the counter manually, ideal for custom use cases.
 # Code Example
 <?php
 // Initialize the counter on activation